ZERO WASTE GROCERY GUIDE: CALIFORNIA

 -SLO Natural Foods: Organic and (partially) local package-free grains, baking supplies (flours, sugar, and other sweeteners), beans and legumes, granola, nuts, seeds, dried fruit, chocolate, tea, and coffee.
 You can also purchase liquids like local honey, maple syrup, freshly ground nut butters, locally made olive oil, and more.

--New Leaf Community Markets: At their many locations in and around Santa Cruz, they have organic beans, grains, flours, nuts, granola, locally made candies, dried fruit, protein powder, pasta, trail mix, sea vegetables, herbs and spices, organic fair trade whole coffee, and freshly ground nut butters.
+-New Leaf Community Markets: At their locations in and around Santa Cruz, they have organic beans, grains, flours, nuts, granola, locally made candies, dried fruit, protein powder, pasta, trail mix, sea vegetables, herbs and spices, organic fair trade whole coffee, and freshly ground nut butters.

 -Staff of Life: Bulk foods, including pretty much everything under the sun - the standard bulk dry goods you'd find anywhere, and also harder-to-find offerings like dry mixes (for things like falafel and chili), tortilla chips, sea vegetables, oils (sesame, olive, safflower, peanut, soy, corn, and canola), vinegars (like red wine, champagne, and organic apple cider), molasses, tahini, nut butter, and even pet food and dog biscuits!
 They source things locally when possible, which is great.
 If you'd like, you can see their full list of bulk products here.
 They also have an awesome bulk body and home care section, which offers shampoos, conditioners, lotions and creams, soap and castile soap, bentonite clay for face masks, and oils.